mobxjs/mst-gql/README.md

 - `--outDir <dir>` The output directory of the generated files (default: `src/models`)
 - `--excludes 'type1,type2,typeN'` The types that should be omitted during generation, as we are not interested in for this app.
 - `--roots 'type1,type2,typeN'` The types that should be used as (root types)[#root-types]
-- `--mandatoryFields 'type1.field1, type2.field1'` All the field which are mandatory
+- `--mandatoryFields 'type1.field1, type2.field1, typeN.fieldN'` All the fields which are mandatory
 - `--modelsOnly` Generates only models, but no queries or graphQL capabilities.
 This is great for backend usage, or if you want to create your own root store
 - `--noReact` doesn't generate the React related utilities
 - `--force` When set, exiting files will always be overridden.
 This will drop all customizations of model classes!